-1st, 2nd, 3rd: Curious about the meaning of these numbers on LinkedIn profiles?
+Curious about what 1st means on LinkedIn and the meaning of these numbers on LinkedIn profiles?

-Important: When someone is your first-degree connection on LinkedIn, you also have access to their contact information, including their emails and phone numbers.
+Important: When someone is your first-degree connection on LinkedIn, you also have direct access to their contact info, including their emails and phone numbers.

 The data available will depend on what that person has filled in their profile and what they decided to share.